liuis/conflux-web/readme.md

 -----------

-If you want to manually perform, please clone this project in node_modules / @ types directory
+If you want to manually perform, please clone this project in node_modules / @ types directory,  other way,

+in package.json add this :

+"@types/conflux-web": "git+ssh://git@github.com:liuis/conflux-web.git"